microhass/leaderboard/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Todo List Project<a name="about-project"></a>
+# 📖 Leaderboard Project<a name="about-project"></a>

-**A simple JavaScript application to create, manage & organize tasks as a todo list.
-It is implemented with the help of `webpack` and other libraries.**
+**This is a project to test the use of APIs and working with JSON data to populate a web page.
+Created using JavaScript and HTML**

 ## 🛠 Built With <a name="built-with"></a>